jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Getting-Start-Windows/Create-Windows-Instance.md

 10. Configure EIP Bandwidth:

-   * Billing by Bandwidth: JD Cloud provides elastic IP charged by fixed bandwidth and by traffic, the former is charged according to the bandwidth cap set when purchasing, which is not related to the actual access to the public network bandwidth, and the latter is charged according to the actual traffic of your real-time access to the public network.
+   * Billing by Bandwidth: JD Cloud & AI provides elastic IP charged by fixed bandwidth and by traffic, the former is charged according to the bandwidth cap set when purchasing, which is not related to the actual access to the public network bandwidth, and the latter is charged according to the actual traffic of your real-time access to the public network.
    * IP Provider: Elastic IP provider is divided into BGP and non-BGP, and BGP is provided for a faster and more efficient network access.
    * Bandwidth Range: 1Mbps~200Mbps.
 You may not purchase the public IP during the process of creating a host.
 After the host is created, you can associate it.
 The Elastic IP bandwidth cost is independent of the instance cost.
 For specific price information, please refer to [Elastic IP Price](../../../Networking/Elastic-IP/Pricing/Price-Overview.md).